 When really, each one is completely different.

-Soundproofing is intended minimize the level of sound that passes through the walls, by blocking them with heavy, dense building material.
+- by blocking them with heavy, dense building material.

 Acoustic treatment on the other hand, aims ONLY to control sound reflections WITHIN the room, to make better sounding recordings.